 Drug & Alcohol Counselling

-There is no single face of addiction.
+There is no single face of destructive dependance on a substance.
 Anyone can develop patterns of substance abuse no matter their age, culture or financial status.
 This devious disease starts out by being a helpful escape or coping strategy but transforms into an all encompassing problem.
 Drugs and alcohol can infiltrate all facets of a person’s life and their loved ones’.

-Drug and alcohol addiction is a complex disease, which can be chronic and progressive.
-Once the addictive disorder has formed, individuals will pursue their toxic habits despite putting themselves or others in harm’s way.
-The person’s thinking often becomes distorted and the addict will justify, rationalize, and minimize their use.
+Drug and alcohol dependance is a complex disease, which can be chronic and progressive.
+Once the compulsive disorder has formed, individuals will pursue their toxic habits despite putting themselves or others in harm’s way.
+The person’s thinking often becomes distorted and the one who is reliant will justify, rationalize, and minimize their use.
 Quitting usually takes more than good intentions or a strong will.

-How does drug and alcohol addiction impact the brain?
+How does drug and alcohol dependance impact the brain?

 The reward centre of the brain is critical for healthy human functioning as it motivates us to repeat pleasurable behaviors.
 This pattern creates a chemical called dopamine which makes us feel good.
 Alcohol and drugs hijack the reward centre and reinforce pleasurable but unhealthy behaviours, leading people to repeat the toxic behavior again and again.